wushouhe/fabric-tools/README.md

 This script installs and configures a Hyperledger Fabric environment on a Linux on IBM z Systems instance.
 The execution of this script assumes that you are starting from a new Linux on z Systems instance.
 The script will autodetect the Linux distribution (currently RHEL, SLES, and Ubuntu) as well as the z Systems machine type, and build out the necessary components.
+After running this script, logout and then login to pick up updates to Hyperledger Fabric specific environment variables.

-NOTE: Upon completion of the script, source .bash_profile (or .profile for Ubuntu) to update your PATH and Hyperledger Fabric related environment variables.
+NOTE: Prerequisite packages are required to build and use RocksDB which may not reside in your default package management repositories.
+There is the possibility that extra steps might be needed to add the additional repositories to your system.

 The default action of the script -- without any arguments -- is to build the following components: